CARE AND REPAIR

 them in a thin, damp cotton towel to dry.

 To prevent scratches, pearls should be stored away from other objects in the storage pouch provided.
 However, do not store them in an airtight package such as a plastic bag.
 Opals and pearls require humidity.
 When storing them, make sure the environment is not too dry or they may crack.

-We advises against using an ultrasonic cleaner, steamer or other “at home” jewelry cleaning chemicals (including bleach, ammonia, baking soda and aluminum foil) on gemstones.
+We advise against using an ultrasonic cleaner, steamer or other “at home” jewellery cleaning chemicals (including bleach, ammonia, baking soda and aluminium foil) on gemstones.

 Contact us and we will be happy to assist you!

 Jewellery is delicate by nature and general wear and tear can happen.
 If your ORA piece

 needs repairing from general wear and tear, upon our inspection and determination, it will be our pleasure to repair your piece at no charge within

 6 months of purchase.
 After this, there will be a repair fee, determined after

 inspection of your ORA piece.
 Please note that you will be responsible for all couriers fees involved.